cdl-geneseo/geneseo-dictionary/G/GSTV.md

 # GSTV

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : GSTV

 Created by  Unknown User (crk4), last modified by  Unknown User (cmf9) on Nov 19, 2012

 GSTV: noun acronym standing for &quot;Geneseo Student Television,&quot; the student television station on campus broadcasting news, sports, music, comedy, and events on campus.&quot;I am going to contribute 100$ to the GSTV telethon is Jenny sings karaoke!&quot;40% of students surveyed knew this term.(Klein, E-H, 2008)As of 2012, 53% of students knew this word, 53% believe it is of local origin.(Felice, G-M, 2012)